 Attorney: Donald R. Wharton

-NARF has been retained by the Eastern Shoshone Tribe (EST) of the Wind River Indian Reservation to analyze the Surplus Land Act of March 3, 1905, and other legislation and cases, to determine their implications for the boundaries of the Reservation.
+NARF has been retained by the Eastern Shoshone Tribe (EST) of the Shoshone or Wind River Indian Reservation to analyze the Surplus Land Act of March 3, 1905, and other legislation and cases to determine their implications for the reservation’s boundaries.

 Read More: Protect Tribal Natural Resources